TOSSING his mane of snows in wildest eddies and tangles,

 Email Poem |

-Top William Dean Howells Poems
+More Poems by William Dean Howells

-Analysis and Comments on Earliest Spring
+Comments, Analysis, and Meaning on Earliest Spring

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Earliest Spring here.